Travel Guide to Kardzhali, Bulgaria

 Hotel Bulgaria offers 38 beds in a mix of double rooms and suites.
 This small hotel is inexpensive and offers comfortable accommodation.

-With 96 beds, Hotel Ustra is the second largest hotel in the area.
+With 96 beds, Hotel Rastra is the second largest hotel in the area.

 Finally, Hotel Rezidentsia has 44 beds.
-This hotel is located in the town centre.
+This hotel is located in the town center.

 Kardzhali does not have a strong industrial base.
 Most of the area’s revenue comes from retail trade and services.